Voorivex/application-security-from-0/README.md

       - Attack on basic authentication
         - Brute force
         - Sniffing
+- Web application
   - Static vs dynamic resources
   - How webservers can make dynamic contents?
   - What is directory traversal?
   - Let's trace users inputs
 - Authentication
   - How it works in web applications?
   - Handling authentication by cookie
   - Handling authentication by session
   - Handling authentication with a Database

 Chapter 5 - Security
 - Vulnerability